Our goal is to share information and products that are truly helpful to renters.

 Choosing the right moving boxes can go a long way to make your move go as smoothly as possible.

-When searching for moving boxes, don’t make the same mistake a lot of people do: thinking that the biggest boxes are the best.
+Many people do the same mistake when searching for moving boxes: thinking that the biggest boxes are the best.
 Many people think that bigger boxes allow them to load up as much stuff as possible in one place, making packing and unpacking more convenient.
 Wrong.

 What isn’t convenient about this approach is just how heavy those boxes can quickly become!
 If you take a large moving box and put every book you own in it, that box is going to be heavy!
-Not only will the box struggle to stay together, but your friends (or even yourself) also won’t want to carry it!
+Not only will the box struggle to stay together, but no one, including yourself, will want to carry it!

 Be sure to get various sizes when picking up your moving boxes.
 You’ll be thankful to carry a small box of books instead of a large one.
 Now that you know to look for boxes in various sizes and shapes, here are our top picks for places to find them for free.